 When two visitor profiles are merged, both profiles are kept.
 The profile properties and their values that do not exist in the visitor profile that is merged into will be added.
 The values of the profile properties that are shared by both visitor profiles are merged one-by-one according to the merge strategy assigned to the property in the plugin.
 Normally, the newest profile becomes the active profile and the older profile becomes inactive.
 All profile properties in the older profile are set to null except for two.
 The only properties that have a value in the older visitor profile are the profile ID and a property called "replaced by" that contains a reference to the newer visitor profile.

-The following two profiles, Profile A and Profile B are determined to belong to the same person on the basis of matching e-mail addresses:
+For example, the following two profiles, Profile A and Profile B, are determined to belong to the same person because the email addresses match:

 The profiles are merged together.
 The result after the merge is: